bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Fire_Danger_Index_-_for_comparison_with_the_Australian_Mark5_rating_system,_1979-2019.md

 The fire danger index is calculated using weather forecasts from historical simulations provided by the ECMWF ERA5 reanalysis.

 **Supporting Information**
 The data was collated on behalf of the Copernicus Climate Change Service (C3S).
-Further information about this indicator can be found in the C3S documentation resources in the [Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/cems-fire-historical?tab=overview).
+Further information about this index can be found in the C3S documentation resources in the [Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/cems-fire-historical?tab=overview).

 ***

 **Visualisation and Navigation**
 The fire danger index based on historical ERA5 Reanalysis data is presented for each month and year from 1979 to 2019.

-Historical fire danger index statistics are also available via the "Explore in Detail" button as national and sub-national area-means for which time series data can be plotted.
+Historical fire danger index statistics are also available via the "Explore in Detail" button as national, sub-national and trans-national area-means for which time series data can be plotted.

 |title|subtitle|popUpText|
 | :--- | :--- | :--- |